nikki-nooka/RISH-NIKKI-IARE/README.md

 - **Official Data Integration**: Integrate with official public health and environmental APIs (e.g., from WHO, CDC, local weather services) to enrich the AI's contextual understanding and improve the accuracy of its analyses and forecasts.
 - **Predictive Modeling**: Leverage the accumulated anonymous data to develop predictive models that can forecast potential disease outbreak hotspots or high-risk periods with greater accuracy.
 - **Native Mobile Applications**: Develop dedicated iOS and Android applications to provide a more seamless user experience, better performance, and deeper integration with device hardware (GPS, camera, offline access).
-- **Enterprise & NGO Solutions**: Create a specialized version of GeoSick for public health organizations, offering advanced analytics, custom reporting tools, and direct data integration capabilities.
+- **Enterprise & NGO Solutions**: Create a specialized version of OJAS for public health organizations, offering advanced analytics, custom reporting tools, and direct data integration capabilities.

 ### Technical Scalability
 The application is architected for high scalability with minimal operational overhead.